k0sproject/k0s/docs/internal/upgrading-calico.md

 # Upgrading Calico

-MKE bundles Kubernetes manifests for Calico.
+k0s bundles Kubernetes manifests for Calico.
 The manifests are retrieved from the [official Calico docs](https://docs.projectcalico.org/manifests/calico.yaml).

 As fetching and modifying the entire multi-thousand line file is error-prone,